ngwalton/wbba_tools/README.md

 ![datascreening](https://github.com/ngwalton/wbba_tools/blob/master/datascreening.png)

 This script screens your data for suspect records.
-It uses two filters, one based on allowable breeding codes, and the other based on allowable data values.
+It uses two filters, one based on allowable breeding codes, and the other based on allowable date values.
 The filters flag records as early or late, or using a rare code, and extract only those records into a separate spreadsheet for review.

 You’ll need 3 files:
 1. The download of the data from eBird.org.